White Lotus Societies: White Lotus Revolutions

-Eight Trigrams uprising

 In the first decade of the nineteenth century, there were also several White Lotus sects active in the area around the capital city of Beijing.
 Lin Qing, another member of the Eight Trigrams sect within the White Lotus, united several of these sects and with them build an organization that he would later lead in the Eight Trigrams uprising of 1813.